 The Falcon Heavy, Falcon 9's successor, was first launched in 2018.
 With 27 engines, it was the most powerful rocket to have taken off from the U.S. since the Saturn V from NASA's Apollo heyday.

-The Falcon Heavy Demo mission was the first time that a pair of recycled boosters helped send a heavy payload to space.
+The Falcon Heavy Demo mission was the first time that SpaceX had used a pair of recycled boosters to help send a heavy payload to space.
 Only eight minutes after launch, the same two Falcon Heavy side boosters returned and landed simultaneously at adjacent landing pads at Cape Canaveral.

-10. Falcon Heavy's commercial flights launch, setting new records
+10. Falcon Heavy's commercial flight launches set new records

-Since Falcon Heavy's first launch, it has become a big player with its commercial satellite launch flights.
+Since Falcon Heavy's first launch on February 6, 2018, it has become a big player with its commercial satellite launch flights.
 The rocket is capable of carrying an impressive 141,000 pounds (64 tonnes) into orbit — that's a whole lot of Tesla Roadsters.

 One example of a recent successful Falcon Heavy mission is last year's launch of the Arabsat-6A satellite, in which SpaceX beat its own record for distance traveled during booster recovery with a maneuver that saw it re-enter the Earth's atmosphere and travel about 770 miles (1240 km).